Updated 10.13.2020 at 08:52 AM EST

 Forefront Church Regathering Procedures

-In this plan, we acknowledge that the federal/state leaders could change guidelines at any time.
-All of these are currently based on the guidelines as of July 29, 2020.
+All of these are currently based on the guidelines as of September 29, 2020.
 With this being fluid, we appreciate your patience as we navigate this time of change.
 To view Virginia State Information concerning COVID-19, visit their website.

-- Children’s programming will be available On-Demand through digital platforms (Facebook, YouTube, Website).
+- Children’s programming will also be available On-Demand through digital platforms (Facebook, YouTube, Website).

 - Student ministry will meet Sunday evenings at 5pm on campus.

 - Small Groups are meeting with in-person gatherings or optional digital gatherings via Zoom.